wp-plugins/wp-symposium-pro/readme.txt

 License: GPLv2 or later
 Stable tag: 0.56.2

-Professional Social Networking for WordPress
+The ultimate social network plugin for WordPress

 == Description ==